Guidance

 Your AWO must record all action they take to improve animal welfare at your slaughterhouse.

-Keeping records on checks
+Keeping records of checks

-You carry out these checks on a sample of animals after you’ve stunned them, to make sure they:
+You must carry out these checks on a sample of animals after you’ve stunned them, to make sure they:

 For details on the data you must record, see stunning in red meat slaughterhouses and white meat slaughterhouse requirements.
 The FSA can ask to see your records.